DataBiosphere/terra/docs/dev-guides/personal-environments.md

 workspacemanager-service   ClusterIP   10.56.8.103   <none>        443/TCP   4h39m
 ```

-It's also possible to set this namespace as a default, at which point you can leave off the `--namespace`
+It's also possible to set this namespace as a default, and omit the `--namespace`
 qualifier:
 ```shell script
 $ kubectl config set-context --current --namespace=terra-jcarlton